jkitsakis/repository/Docker-R/DAMA51/content/1.Introduction/oss1.md

 ### **Real-World Example:**
 - R is widely used in bioinformatics and finance for data analysis.

 ---

-Let me know if you need further details on any topic! 🚀

----

-This covers the major concepts from your document.
-Let me know if you need further breakdowns! 🚀
----

 **Interplay Between Machine Learning and Statistics**: